 Yuri Hospodar is proud to announce that he’s locked up his hermit habits of the past six years. for now.

-Glenn Ingersoll helps coordinate San Francisco’s Poetry & Pizza series. his work has been published in Exquisite Corpse, The Quarterly, Phoebe, and Columbia Poetry Review. in 1993, he won the Charles B. Wood Memorial Award from The Carolina Quarterly, and his chapbook, City Walks, is available from Broken Boulder Press. check out his website.
+Glenn Ingersoll helps coordinate San Francisco’s Poetry & Pizza series. his work has been published in Exquisite Corpse, The Quarterly, Phoebe, and Columbia Poetry Review. in 1993, he won the Charles B. Wood Memorial Award from The Carolina Quarterly, and his chapbook, City Walks, is available from Broken Boulder Press.